 Launch your Excel software.
 When the programme starts, you'll see something like this in Excel 2007:

-In newer versions of Excel, you may see a screen like this one first (Excel 2013):
+In newer versions of Excel, you may see a screen like this one first:

-To create a new spreadsheet in Excel 2013, click one of the templates.
+To create a new spreadsheet in Excel 2013 to 2016, click one of the templates.
 For this course, we'll be using the Blank Workbook temple.
 Click on that option from the list available.
 You'll be taken to the main spreadsheet area.

 If you've ever used a previous version of Excel then you'll notice that the new version looks quite different!
 Even if you have never used Excel, the software looks quite intimidating.
 But we'll make a gentle start, so that you can get used to the way everything works.

-The Ribbon is supposed to be more intuitive than drop-down menus.
-Emphasis
+is supposed to be more intuitive than drop-down menus.
+Emphasis is placed on

 Left Side of the Ribbon in Excel 2007